 Safety Tip #6

 As mentioned earlier, wearing the gloves and protective masks can protect you from exposure to the loose metal particles.
-Technicians and workers should try to ensure their safety in not just loading and be handling the machine but also in handling the finished products.
+Technicians and workers should try to ensure their safety are not just loading and be handling the machine but also in handling the finished products.
 Neoprene or nitrile gloves can protect you from exposure when handling uncured printing material.

 Source: Manufacturing Engineering